Oceanic En Route

 Figure: Two Degree Check Error Example, from Eddie's notes.

-The "non-steering LRNS" may not apply to many aircraft, since triple FMS with hybrid IRUs tend to blend everything together.
-The point, however, is to plot the aircraft's position after about ten minutes to ensure the next waypoint wasn't entered in error.
+The point is to plot the aircraft's position after about ten minutes to ensure the next waypoint wasn't entered in error.
 If, for example, the flight plan download (or manual entry) entered the next waypoint as 51N 040W, one degree south of the clearance, it would look perfectly normal on the cockpit displays but plotting the position would alert the crew that something is amiss, as shown on the figure.
 Don't think this is possible?
 Modern G550's continue to get caught in just this type of Gross Navigational Error.

 More about this: Post Position Plot.